jsom1/jsom1.github.io/_walkthroughs/Perfection.md

 curl -X POST -d "category1=%3C%25%20%60ls%60%20%25%3E&grade1=90&weight1=20&category2=Math&grade2=80&weight2=20&category3=English&grade3=85&weight3=20&category4=Science&grade4=70&weight4=20&category5=History&grade5=75&weight5=20" http://10.10.11.253/weighted-grade-calc
 ```
 It is a bit less convenient however.
 So, we must keep searching for the right payload.
 One place we can look at is <a href="https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection#erb-ruby" target="_blank">HackTricks</a>
 .
 In the SSTI section, we see some payloads to test for an SSTI vulnerability in Ruby.
+This kind of vulnerability can arise by accident due to poor template design (people who are not familiar with the security implications).
+In this case, user input is concatenated and embedded into a template rather than being passed in as data.\\
-Instead of using Burp's intruder, let's use the repeater.
+When this is the case, we can use native template syntax to place a payload server-side.
+So let's try that, and instead of using Burp's intruder, we will use the repeater.
 We modify the "category1" payload with the following ones:

 ```
 {{7*7}} = {{7*7}}